Luracast/Restler/examples/_006_crud/readme.md

      "id": 5
 	}

-But since the session wont be working next request wont reflect the change done by previous request, anyway you get the idea.
+But since the session wont be working, next request wont reflect the change done by previous request, anyway you get the idea.
+You may use any of the following files instead of db_session.php to get full functionality.

+> * db_serialized_file.php (File)
+> * db_pdo_sqlite.php      (SQlite)
+> * db_pdo_mysql.php      (MySQL)

+by uncommenting the respective line in author.php and commenting others.
 > This API Server is made using the following php files/folders

 > * index.php      (gateway)
 > * author.php      (api)
-> * sessiondb.php      (helper)
+> * db_session.php      (helper)
 > * restler.php      (framework)

 This API Server exposes the following URIs